This new eatery looks set to be the swankiest restaurant in Birmingham - Birmingham Post

 It has been the most anticipated restaurant launch in Birmingham and now the opening date is almost here.

-Acclaimed Gaucho opens its doors on Monday, May 8 and we have had a sneak preview of what it looks like inside.
-And we can confirm it looks to be a superb addition to our impressive restaurant scene .
+We had a sneak preview of the acclaimed steak chain Gaucho before it opens its doors on Monday, May 8.

+We can confirm it looks to be a superb addition to our impressive restaurant scene.

 The 120 seat bar and eatery, housed in one of the city’s most prestigious addresses - 55 Colmore Row - is in the heart of the blossoming business district which has seen a number of recent restaurant openings including Alchemist and Gusto in recent months.